tomas-fryza/arduino-slotcar/firmware/README_linux.md

 imu.readAccel();
 ```

 Measured values are sent to UART terminal in 8N1 mode and 38400 Bd.
-You can view them by `make miniterm` or any terminal such as PuTTY.
+You can view them by any terminal such as PuTTY.

 ```c
 printf("deg/s: %3.0f %3.0f %3.0f  |  ", imu.calcGyro(imu.gx), imu.calcGyro(imu.gy), imu.calcGyro(imu.gz));